-Code A. This amount is your share of the corporation's post-1986 depreciation adjustment.
-If you are an individual shareholder, report this amount on Form 6251, line 2l.
+Code A. Post-1986 depreciation adjustment.
+This amount is your share of the corporation's post-1986 depreciation adjustment.
+If you are an individual shareholder, report this amount on Form 6251, line 21.

-Code B. This amount is your share of the corporation's adjusted gain or loss.
+Code B. Adjusted gain or loss.
+This amount is your share of the corporation's adjusted gain or loss.
 If you are an individual shareholder, report this amount on Form 6251, line 2k.

-Code C. This amount is your share of the corporation's depletion adjustment.
+Code C. Depletion (other than oil & gas).
+This amount is your share of the corporation's depletion adjustment.
 If you are an individual shareholder, report this amount on Form 6251, line 2d.

 Codes D and E. Oil, gas, & geothermal properties-Gross income and deductions.
 The amounts reported on these lines include only the gross income (code D) from, and deductions (code E) allocable to, oil, gas, and geothermal properties included in box 1 of Schedule K-1.
 The corporation should have attached a statement that shows any income from, or deductions allocable to, such properties that are included in boxes 2 through 12, 16, and 17 of Schedule K-1.
 Use the amounts reported here and any other reported amounts to help you figure the net amount to enter on Form 6251, line 2t.

 Code F. Other AMT items.
 Report the information on the statement attached by the corporation on the applicable lines of Form 6251 or Schedule I (Form 1041).